Help for Vessels

 I just purchased a used boat.
 What do I do?

-You need the transferred Certificate of Title showing the new owner’s name so we can issue you a new Certificate of Title.
-If the transfer of title is the result of a sale, 6 percent sales tax will be collected on the amount of the sale.
+You need the transferred certificate of title showing the new owner’s name so we can issue you a new certificate of title.
+If the transfer of title is the result of a sale, Florida sales tax will be collected on the amount of the sale.

 *Federally documented vessels are excluded.